VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 * * * * *

 We have already examined here the role played by local governments in escalating costs of new transportation projects in metro Vancouver.
-Now we see local governments generating ‘land value lift’ by means of a three stage strategy:
+Now we see local governments generating ‘lift in land values’ by means of a three stage strategy:

 - Permit tower densities;